m5tt/reddit-wipe/README.md

 ## Examples

-Only delete comments and replace the body with a custom string
+Only delete comments that contain the keyword `keyword`

-`reddit-wipe --exclude=submissions --replace-str='custom edit string'`
+`reddit-wipe --exclude=submissions --keyword=keyword`

 ## Usage
 Firstly to install, just clone and run `pip install .`